 Plant Growth Regulators

-WOWGROWAlgae contains a small but effective amount of these hormones:
+WOWGROWAlgae contains a small, but effective, amount of these intrinsic hormones:

-- Any of a group of plant hormones that stimulate stem elongation, germination, and flowering.
+- Any member of a group of plant hormones that stimulates stem elongation, germination, and flowering.

-- Breakdown of amylase by enzymes that dissolve starch and sugars help seed germination.
+- The breakdown of amylase by enzymes that dissolve starch and sugars helps seed germination.